DeloitteDigitalUK/jira-agile-metrics/README.md

               Min throughput: 5
               Max throughput: 10

-You can also turn off forecasts if you don't have confidence in the predictability of team pace or the data quality.
+You can also turn off forecasts for some or all teams, if you don't have confidence in the predictability of team pace or in the underlying data quality.
 You will still get the progress bars and charts.
-Simply omit `Min throughput` and `Max throughput` and `Throughput samples` from the team configuration.
-You can do this for some or all teams.
+In this case, you can either omit the `Min throughput` / `Max throughput` fields for a specific team, or omit the `Progress report teams` section in its entirety.
+Team names will be taken from the relevant field on epics (presuming an epic team field name is specified):

+    # ...

+    Workflow:
+        Backlog: Backlog
+        Committed: Next
+        Build: Build
+        Test:
+            - Code review
+            - QA
+        Done: Done

+    Output:

+        Quantiles:
+            - 0.75
+            - 0.85
+            - 0.95

+        Progress report: progress-teams.html
+        Progress report title: Acme Corp Websites
+        Progress report epic min stories field: Story count Progress report epic query template: project = ABC AND type = Epic AND resolution IS EMPTY ORDER BY created Progress report story query template: project = ABC AND type = Story AND "Epic link" = {epic}
+        Progress report epic team field: Team

+Technically you can omit both the teams list (so no forecasts) and the team field name, in which case you just get a breakdown of the epics with no forecasting or grouping.

+Also note that if you do specify a list of teams and an epic team field, the list of teams will be automatically extended with any team names found that are not explicitly listed in the configuration.

 ## More details about the configuration file format